Get Help Today. (800) 516-4357

 If you answer “yes” to any of the above, it’s worth talking to someone about your drinking.

-Though the term has a lot of negative connotations, an alcoholic is someone who has alcohol use disorder.
+Though the term has a lot of negative connotations or stigma, an alcoholic is someone who has alcohol use disorder.
 This is the preferred term to use rather than alcoholism.

 A person with AUD may experience severe consequences at home, at work, and with their health, but they are still unable to stop drinking.
 They spend a lot of time focused on drinking, thinking about alcohol, and recovering from the effects of drinking.
 Despite any intentions, they cannot control how much alcohol they consume.